fkie-cad/FACT_core/README.md

 You can shut down the system by pressing *Ctrl + c* or by sending a SIGTERM to the *start_fact.py* script.

+> **Security**
-:exclamation: FACT is not intended to be used as public internet service.
+> FACT is not intended to be used as public internet service.
-The web interface is not a hardened application.
+> The web interface is not a hardened application.
-We try to keep security issues limited by applying SecDevOps but FACT may still offer vulnerabilities.
+> We try to keep security issues limited by applying SecDevOps but FACT may still offer vulnerabilities.
-Especially make sure to reset all passwords in the fact configuration if planning to host FACT on not-fully trusted networks.
+> Especially make sure to reset all passwords in the fact configuration if planning to host FACT on not-fully trusted networks.

 ## Documentation

-:information_source: More documentation on how to use FACT can be found on our [wiki pages](https://github.com/fkie-cad/FACT_core/wiki/).
+> More documentation on how to use FACT can be found on our [wiki pages](https://github.com/fkie-cad/FACT_core/wiki/).

 Our Sphinx documentation can be found [here](https://fkie-cad.github.io/FACT_core/).